devicons/devicon/.github/ISSUE_TEMPLATE/feature_request.md

 *Tell us about the current problem that you face that this feature might help you with.*

 ### Suggested Feature
-*Short description about this feature*
+*Short description of the feature.*

 ### Why we should have this feature
 *List any extra benefits, other than solving your problem, that this feature will bring to the repo.
 If none, leaves blank.*